sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

 #### 4.2.2 Ingestion Layer (EL)

+**CDAO Approved Ingestion Pattern:**

+The approved ingestion pattern from CDAO follows a standardized approach: load files to be ingested into an AWS S3 bucket (external landing), then use Snowpipe with auto-ingest to automatically copy data into the target Iceberg table.
+This pattern ensures consistency, scalability, and automated data ingestion across all data sources.

 The ingestion layer supports three different types of data ingestion requirements:
 - **Manual**: User-driven data uploads requiring human intervention
 - **Periodic**: Scheduled data ingestion on regular intervals (daily, weekly, monthly)